 How do I comment my code?

-If there are two or more developers that are working of the game and are writing plotscript, you may need to write comments so that the other person knows precisely what the line is doing.
+If there are two or more developers that are working of the same game and both of htem are writing plotscript, you may need to write comments so that the other person knows precisely what the line is doing.
 But plotscripts like any form of coding are a language in itself if you type a comment directly, Hspeak.exe wil rightfully of that your comment are not plotscript language.

 So how can Hspeak.exe can make the difference between line of codes which should be executed and lines which are simple comments?